idefix-code/idefix/doc/source/faq.rst

 When using the Intel compiler on a Mac Intel, I get a linking error involving the ``SharedAllocationRecordIvvE18t_tracking_enabledE`` symbol.
   This is a known bug of the Intel Mac compiler with Kokkos.
 Apparently Intel has decided not to fix it.
 Check the issue on the `Kokkos git page <https://github.com/kokkos/kokkos/issues/1959>`_.

-I get an error at link that says there are undefined symbols fo std::filesystem This is a known bug/limitation of gcc8 that does not include filesystem extensions in the standard library.
-  You should try to clear up CMakeCache.txt and explicitely add the required link library when calling cmake as in ``LDFLAGS=-lstdc++fs cmake $IDEFIX_DIR ...```

 Execution
 ---------